 Colorado’s long, cold winters provide the perfect opportunity for snowmobiling.
 For those looking to try out this fun activity, consider renting equipment from Rocky Mountain Adventure Rentals.
 Located downtown, this local business offers daily and half-daily snowmobile and Timbersled rentals.
 Rentals include helmets, trailers, gas, and GPS tracking, so visitors only need to bring a vehicle that can tow and good winter clothing.

-There are a number of popular snowmobiling areas nearby, among which is a large swath of land south of town near Red Cliff.
+There are several popular snowmobiling areas nearby, among which is a large swath of land south of town near Red Cliff.
 The trailhead is positioned directly off of US Highway 24, and the trails wind through the Vail Pass Winter Recreation Area.

 That’s a look at a slice of the fun activities to do in Minturn throughout the seasons.
 Add on some things to do in Vail and fun in Beaver Creek you’ll keep the thrills high all year long.